YazdiHossein/Financial-Controlling/README.md

 # Financial-Controlling

-Financial Controls
-Procedures, policies, and means that help monitor and control the direction, allocation, and usage of financial resources

-Written by CFI Team
-Updated February 9, 2022
-What are Financial Controls?
-Financial controls are the procedures, policies, and means by which an organization monitors and controls the direction, allocation, and usage of its financial resources.
-Financial controls are at the very core of resource management and operational efficiency in any organization.
+Financial Controlling is a combination of procedures, policies, and means to monitor and control the direction, allocation, and usage of financial resources.
+It is at the very core of resource management and operational efficiency in any organization. it is important to ensure the following four processes are completed before implementing financial control in a business:

-Financial Controls

-Required Processes
-The implementation of effective financial control policies should be done after a thorough analysis of the existing policies and future outlook of a company.
-In addition, it is important to ensure the following four processes are completed before implementing financial control in a business:

 1. Detecting overlaps and anomalies
-Financial budgets, financial reports, profit & loss statements, balance sheets, etc., present the overall performance and/or operational picture of a business.
-Hence, while formulating financial control policies, it is very important to detect any overlaps and/or anomalies arising out of the data available.
-It helps in detecting any existing loopholes in the current management framework and eliminating them.

 2. Timely updating
-Financial control is the essence of resource management and, hence, the overall operational efficiency and profitability of a business.
-Timely updates of all available data are very important.
-In addition, updating all management practices and policies concerning the existing financial control methods is also equally important.

 3. Analyzing all possible operational scenarios
-Before implementing a fixed financial control strategy in an organization, it is important to thoroughly evaluate all possible operational scenarios.
-Viewing the policies from the perspectives of different operational scenarios – such as profitability, expenditures, safety, and scale of production or volume – can provide the necessary information.
-Also, it helps establish an effective financial control policy that covers all operational aspects of the organization.

 4. Forecasting and making projections
-While implementing a financial control policy, forecasting and making projections are very important steps.
-They provide an insight into the future goals and objectives of the business.
-In addition, they can help establish a financial control policy in accordance with the business objectives and act as a catalyst in achieving such goals.

 Importance of Financial Controls
 1. Cash flow maintenance